 Coping with the Instructions

 Primarily, the woman should talk to the infertility specialist in Delhi about the risks and benefits of bed rest.
 If the benefits do exceed the risks, she should patiently follow the instructions she gets from the infertility clinics in Delhi for the baby’s sake.
-At the same time, there should be a complete clarity about the rules of bed rest.
+At the same time, there should be complete clarity about the rules of bed rest.
 These rules relate to the timing and best position of pregnancy bed rest.
-The woman should also ask about maintaining her hygiene in context of showering and using the toilet.
-Another important question is related to safety of sex during pregnancy.
+The woman should also ask about maintaining her hygiene in the context of showering and using the toilet.
+Another important question is related to the safety of sex during pregnancy.
 There is also a query related to activity to prevent complications such as blood clot formation during prolonged bed rest.

 Besides these issues, the woman also needs to deal with the practical ones too.
-She should accept support from friends and family who volunteer with tasks as helping with groceries and child care.
+She should accept support from friends and family who volunteer with tasks such as helping with groceries and child care.
 Scheduling her day and trying to learn something such as a new language or craft can be a good way to avoid boredom.
 Staying in touch with people through text and emails also keeps a woman connected and engaged.
 Doing some mild exercises to keep moving is vital.
-A woman can ask her infertility specialist in Delhi about safe activities, which may be taken up after certain time.
-Eating healthy, nutritious diet is important too, as high-fat food can cause weight gain, which may not be good for the woman.
+A woman can ask her infertility specialist in Delhi about safe activities, which may be taken up after a certain time.
+Eating a healthy, nutritious diet is important too, as high-fat food can cause weight gain, which may not be good for the woman.
 She should also drink plenty of water to stay hydrated and prevent constipation.